QuadSpinner/Gaea-Docs/Reference/Nodes/Filter--Cells.md

+---
+uid: Filter--Cells
+title: Cells
+---

-This node quantizes the heightfield into discrete cells as defined by the Distance function.
+nThis node quantizes the heightfield into discrete cells as defined by the Distance function.
 The default Euclidian function creates basalt pillar-like shapes.

 | Setting      | Values       | Description                                                                                                                                                    |